Skip to main content

 The monthly meetings will involve creative activities which can help us care for the environment, such as:

-• Opportunities to learn with local community experts such as bee foraging walks, pond ecology and talks about the Rive Tyne and its health
+• Opportunities to learn with local community experts, such as bee foraging walks, pond ecology, and talks about the River Tyne and its health

 Over time, members of the club will collaborate to develop our next steps, identifying practical tasks like litter picks, gardening and tree planting that we’d like to collectively participate in, new places we’d like to visit and people we’d like to hear from, and creative activities we can respond with.